computational-ecology-lab/computational-ecology-lab.github.io/_posts/2025-10-25-Science-Festival.md

 <p style="text-align:center;"><img src="/static/img/news/2025_Science-Festival-Wall.jpg" alt="Title" class="img-fluid" width="500"> </p>

-**The Leverhulme Trust supported our stand through Research Project RPG-2022-114 to ML.**
+**The Leverhulme Trust supported our stand at the Science Festival through Research Project Grant RPG-2022-114 to ML.**

 **Thanks to Gui, Jooyoung and Olivia for all your help.
 And thanks to the organisers, and Delyth in particular, for a great festival.**